rhinobase/raftyui/apps/docs/app/docs/components/select/page.md

 Select component is a component that allows users to pick a value from predefined options.

-This is a custom component made upon native select and its props according to our styling conventions.
-All native select props can be used here.
+This is a custom component built upon the native select, adhering to our styling conventions.
+All native select props can be utilized with this component.

 ## Anatomy